TForth4/csci-373-fall-2022/README.md

 project about search-based reasoning, one project about probabilistic reasoning, and one project about logical reasoning.

 The projects will be done in groups of two.
-Each project will be due approximately one week after the exam for that module.
+Each project will be due shortly after the end of its corresponding module.
 In addition to submitting your project code online, each group will meet with me for 20 minutes, during which you will present your design and answer questions about the design decisions that you made.